apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Set deduplication snapshot interval

-Set configured `deduplicationSnapshotInterval` for a namespace.
-Each topic under the namespace will take a deduplication snapshot according to this interval.
-`brokerDeduplicationEnabled` must be set to `true` for this property to take effect.
+Set the configured `deduplicationSnapshotInterval` for a namespace.
+Each topic under the namespace will take a deduplication snapshot according to this interval. `brokerDeduplicationEnabled` must be set to `true` for this property to take effect.

 ````mdx-code-block
 <Tabs groupId="api-choice"